siodb/siodb/docs/users/docs/encryption.md

 siocli>
 ```

-### How to verify that your data are encrypted on the network?
+### How to verify that your data are encrypted on the network

 A simple way to verify if encryption works are to view the traffic between `siocli` and Siodb.
 I use the tool `tcpdump` to view those data: